Jodad08/Portfolio/README.md

 # Portfolio
-A collection of my work
+A collection of my work.
+# Credits
+huge thanks to @giotsere for the portfolio base.